 BIRD189.4 was created to update the file name rules for compliance with the new terminology defined in BIRD186.3.
 Minor editorial corrections were made.
 A comment line was added under the [Interconnect Model Set Selector] keyword.

 BIRD189.5 contains a number of updates based on a review by Arpad Muranyi, sent July 4, 2017, and several Interconnect Task group reviews.
 The 60 character limit for [Description] is removed for both [Interconnect Model Set] and [Define Package Model].
-Unused_port_termination is replaced by a comment leaving termination up to EDA tools.

-Replace [Interconnect Model Set Selector] with [Interconnect Model Set Group]s
+[Interconnect Model Set Selector] is replaced with [Interconnect Model Set Group]s.
+Unused_port_termination leaves the termination to EDA tools.
+File_TS0 is added to support Touchstone files with a ground on node 0 reference.

+(This message will be updated in a new draft to have the options Open or Reference.
+Other editorial changes have been made.)

 PROPOSED CHANGES: